Mulholland Falls: Plot

 The blackmailer turns out to be Fitzgerald, who demands the film of Timms with Allison be brought to him.
 Hoover realizes that Fields' film footage of Allison also includes images of "atomic soldiers", American servicemen who were unwillingly used by Fitzgerald as guinea pigs for A-bomb tests before being transferred to a secure military hospital ward on his orders; the colonel intends to let them die so he can avoid being held accountable.
 Hoover and Coolidge fly to the base, and secretly deliver the film to Timms, who is terminally ill with cancer himself, so he can expose Fitzgerald's wrongdoing.

 For their return trip to Los Angeles, Hoover and Coolidge board a C-47 cargo plane, where they are joined by Fitzgerald and his aide, the Captain.
 During the flight, Hoover deduces how Pond was murdered and tells Coolidge that Fitzgerald is going to kill them the same way - by throwing them out of the plane in mid-flight.
 In a vicious struggle, the detectives fight for their lives.
 Coolidge charges the Captain as gunshots go off.
 The detectives are finally able to throw the Captain and Fitzgerald out of the plane, both falling to their deaths.
 The pilot is also accidentally shot, but manages a crash landing before he dies.
-Coolidge celebrates the landing until realizing that he, too, has been shot, also dying at the scene.
+Coolidge celebrates the landing until realizing that he, too, has been shot, and dies at the scene.

 Hoover cannot reconcile with his wife at Coolidge's funeral because she feels betrayed and heartbroken, and afterwards, she leaves him for good.
 With the news that his unit has been disbanded in order to protect the LAPD's image, Hoover is left with nothing.